dbrizard/elwaspatid/docs/auto_examples/plot_6_underHood.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 30-42
+GENERATED FROM PYTHON SOURCE LINES 29-41

 Wave propagation with :class:`Waveprop`
 ---------------------------------------
 Bar configuration: one bar at rest with an incident wave.
-Indeed, :class:`Waveprop` eats a single :class:`Barhomo` continuous rod and computes internally the propagation of force and velocity along the rod and as time increases.
+Indeed, :class:`Waveprop` eats a single :class:`BarSingle` continuous rod and computes internally the propagation of force and velocity along the rod and as time increases.